4) transcutaneous Vagus Nerve Stimulation (tVNS)

 4) the Nucleus tractus solitarius receives information from the body (heart, lungs, intestines, immune system) and

-5) sends output to Locus coeruleus and the Dorsal raphe nucleus.
+5) sends output to several structures including the Locus coeruleus and indirectly the Dorsal raphe nucleus.

 6) Locus Ceruleus is the brain's primary source of norepinephrine (aka noradrenaline)